sidhantnagpal/dotfiles/notes/misc.md

         _Advantage of this approach over `ps -ef | grep docker` is that the header is retained in output of ps, plus, redundant matches are prevented due to other columns in output of ps._

     - `ps -eLo user,pid,ppid,lwp,state,pcpu,pmem,policy,rtprio,psr,comm`

+    - Real-time monitoring (sorted in DESC by %mem and in ASC by %cpu) `watch -n 1 'ps -eo pid,ppid,cmd,pmem,pcpu --sort=-pmem,+pcpu | head'`

     - With thread information:
         - represented by LWP column (contains light weight process (thread) ID)